-Skin problems on dogs can be devastating so it's important to correctly identify them.
-Just because the symptoms are external it doesn't mean that the cause is external too.
-Although there are a lot of external causes for dogs with skin problems; skin conditions are just as likely to derive from problems inside the dog.
-A weakened immune system is not one that can adequately protect your dog from what's out there and they can usually be attributed to what your dog has eaten.
+Skin problems on dogs can be devastating, so it’s important to identify them correctly.
+Just because the symptoms are external, it doesn’t mean that the cause is external too.
+Although there are many external causes for dogs with skin problems, skin conditions are just as likely to derive from problems inside the dog.
+A weakened immune system cannot adequately protect your dog from what’s out there, and it can usually be attributed to what your dog has eaten.

 Most commercial dog foods contain only the barest minimum of what dogs need and often replace the missing content with cheap filler products.
 This is all so the big companies can turn a favourable profit.
 A sample commercial dog food will probably use an ingredient like corn as the base of the diet.

 Related read: Understanding Pet Food Labels

 What does a dog need corn for?
 Evolution did not see ancestral dogs and wolves grazing in cornfields for their lunch.
 And don’t get me started on animal meat derivatives which are a by-product of the human food industry, i.e. the parts we don’t eat like the intestines, bones, cartilage, etc.

 These ingredients (not to mention preservatives, colours, artificial additives and other derivatives) contain very little nutritional value, especially after the cooking process heated even more nutrients out of the food.

 Open formulas also contribute to poor health as well.
 When dog food is manufactured, its recipe will either be a closed or an open formula.
 An open formula is where the recipe is left open to changes such as ingredient swapping.

 You may want to know How to Choose the Right Food for Your Dog